Dactylic hexameter: Middle Ages

-In contrast, Dante decided to write his epic, the Divine Comedy in Italian—a choice that defied the traditional epic choice of Latin dactylic hexameters—and produced a masterpiece beloved both then and now.
+In contrast, Dante decided to write his epic, the Divine Comedy in Italian—a choice that defied the traditional choice of writing epics in Latin dactylic hexameters—producing a masterpiece beloved both then and now.

 With the Neo-Latin period, the language itself came to be regarded as a medium only for serious and learned expression, a view that left little room for Latin poetry.
 The emergence of Recent Latin in the 20th century restored classical orthodoxy among Latinists and sparked a general (if still academic) interest in the beauty of Latin poetry.
 Today, the modern Latin poets who use the dactylic hexameter are generally as faithful to Virgil as Rome's Silver Age poets.

 In modern languages

 In English

 Many poets have attempted to write dactylic hexameters in English, though few works composed in the meter have stood the test of time.
 Most such works are accentual rather than quantitative.
 Perhaps the most famous is Longfellow's "Evangeline", whose first lines are as follows: